-Keep in mind that X will decrease over time.
-If you see you're at 39/40 calls, and wait 10 seconds, you'll be down to 19/40 calls.
+X decreases over time.
+If you see you're at 39/40 calls, and wait ten seconds, you'll be down to 19/40 calls.

-In general, you can only get a maximum of 250 objects with one API call.
+In general, you can retrieve a maximum of 250 objects with one API call.

-You can only update one order or product with one API call.
+You can update only one API resource with one API call.

 Creating an example throttling program

-In your code editor of choice, create a new Ruby file.
-Call it
+In your code editor of choice, create a new Ruby file called

-Add to that blank file the code below.
-Then copy your API key, password and myshopify sub-domain in the relevant placeholders:
+Add the code below and provide your API key, API password, and myshopify sub-domain in the relevant placeholders:

-Below, add your engine.
-This one fetches all products and deletes the ones that are not available.
+- Add the engine code.
+This code fetches all products and deletes the ones that are not available:

 - Open a Ruby console or launch Terminal.

 - Browse to your program and run it: